Reasons to Consider a Floor Bed for Your Baby or Toddler

 Anchor all furniture securely to the wall.

 Have the mattress pulled away from the wall or any furniture so that there is plenty of space around the mattress.
 If your baby or toddler rolls off, you want them to have the room to reposition easily.
+One foot of clearance is recommended.

 Make sure all outlets are covered with safety outlet covers.